 However, like Britain, Germany has a parliamentary system of governance, with ministers responsible to the parliament.
 However, there are differences, because Germany is both federal and a republic rather than a monarchy like the U.K.

+The federal president (Bundespräsident) has limited powers and serves as the head of state.
 He or she is typically expected to remain above politics, although German presidents are typically former politicians from one of the leading political parties.

 Since March 2017, the president has been Frank-Walter Steinmeier, a former politician and civil servant.
+He was reelected to a second term in 2022.

 The equivalent to the prime minister in Germany is the federal chancellor (Bundeskanzler).
 Like the British prime minister, the chancellor serves as head of government and is ultimately responsible for the government's performance.